 The Skin Story

 This skin on your head (aka the scalp) has its own special set of needs that are often neglected.
 “The dermal layer in the scalp is very thick due to the density of hair follicles,” explains Dr. Samolitis.
-“These follicles are each associated with groups of oil glands, so some people may experience oily scalp even when they don’t have oily skin in other places.
+“These follicles are each associated with groups of oil glands, so some people may experience oily scalp even when they don’t have oily skin in other places.”

-“Think of the scalp as the bedrock for the follicles and consider the scalp the way you think of your face, after all, scalp is skin and an extension of our face,” explains Liz Phillips, a trichologist at the Philip Kingsley NY clinic.
-“Consider all the processes and nourishing ingredients applied to our face, why not our scalp?” she stresses.
-“Our scalp has a very important function, it is responsible for housing our hair follicles, and need I say more!
+“Think of the scalp as the bedrock for the follicles and consider the scalp the way you think of your face.
+After all, the scalp is skin and an extension of our face,” explains Liz Phillips, a trichologist at the Philip Kingsley NY clinic.
+“Consider all the processes and nourishing ingredients applied to our face, why not our scalp?
+Our scalp has a very important function, it is responsible for housing our hair follicles.
 The benefits of attending to scalp care are two-fold.”
 Your hair is influenced by many variables—and a big factor in this equation is the health of the scalp.

-Skincare <3 Haircare
+Skincare as Haircare

 And you don’t need to look any further than your skincare cabinet for the remedy.
 “There are several products designed for skincare that are safe and easy to use on the scalp,” she adds.
 “For my personal use, I blend a few drops of Facile Roots serum, Facile Easy C, and NIA24 treatment catalyst.
 This creates a cocktail of antioxidants, hair growth stimulators, and niacinamide oil, which is hydrating and reduces inflammation.
 It is not greasy and can be used on wet or dry hair.”
 Dr. Samolitis is also an advocate for supplements with anti-aging and anti-inflammatory properties, which can enhance topical products.

-Dr. Samolitis wants to remind you that even if you are experiencing any scalp issues, nothing is hopeless!
+Dr. Samolitis wants to remind you that even if you are experiencing any scalp issues, nothing is hopeless.
 “A board-certified dermatologist can do a thorough examination including history, medications, diet, blood tests, and maybe even a small biopsy to determine the cause of the problem and help to find a solution.
 There are even treatments that we can perform in the office such as PRP injections to stimulate hair growth,” she suggests.
 The more care you put into your scalp and hair, the better your outcome.
 “Using products that add moisture to the skin is a super effective way to ensure that the scalp environment stays healthy and hydrated,” adds Liz.
-It’s official—we will be migrating our skincare north for a more balanced scalp!
+It’s official—we will be migrating our skincare north for a more balanced scalp.

 Want a healthier scalp?
-Your how-to is HERE.
+Your how-to is HERE!